 Anne Elizabeth Moore was born in Winner, SD, and lives in the Catskills with two ineffective feline personal assistants, Captain America and Mitakuye “Taku” Oyasin Moore-America.
-She is a cultural critic, journalist, and humorist and has worked in a range of text, visual, and audio formats.
+She is a cultural critic, journalist, and humorist and works in a range of text, visual, and audio formats.

 Her 2021 title, Gentrifier: A Memoir, was an NPR Best Book.
 In 2019, her book on comics creator Julie Doucet, Sweet Little Cunt, won a Will Eisner Comics Industry Award.
 Her book Body Horror was nominated for a 2017 Lambda Literary Award and a Chicago Review of Books Award, was listed as a 100 Best Book Of All Time on the Political Economy by BookAuthority and named Best Book by the Chicago Public Library.
 The comics journalism collection Threadbare made the 2016 Tits & Sass list “Best Investigative Reporting on Sex Work.”
 Cambodian Grrrl received a 2012 Lowell Thomas Award for Travel Journalism.
 Unmarketable was named Best Book of 2007 by Mother Jones.